 Paleontological Resources.
-There are no known or suspected paleontological resources within or near the Proposed Project site.
+There are no known or suspected paleontological resources within or near the Proposed Project site, and Proposed project excavation is limited in area and depth.
 Therefore, the Proposed Action will not result in significant adverse impacts on paleontological resources.